Kinship Care Manitoba: What Relatives Need to Know Before Saying Yes

 Legal guardianship: You assume legal responsibility for the child without a full adoption.
 This can be appropriate when adoption is not desired but ongoing provincial guardianship is not sustainable.

-Adoption: Once a child is made a permanent ward of the agency (Crown ward), you may apply to adopt under The Adoption Act.
-Many kinship caregivers who have cared for a child long-term choose this path.
-The process is managed through the agency and the courts.
+Adoption: Once a child is made a permanent ward of the agency (Crown ward), a long-term caregiver may apply to adopt under The Adoption Act, subject to a separate assessment.
+Confirm the process and any post-adoption support with the agency.

 Customary care agreement: As described above, for Indigenous children whose communities have established customary care frameworks.